Johan, right, and Peewit, left.Johan and Peewit

 - Everyone Calls Him Barkeep: The King is simply referred to as "the King".
 His name is never disclosed.

-- Everything's Better with Princesses: Princess Anne.
+- Everything's Better with Princesses: Princess Anne, and Princess Savina in the Animated Adaptation.
 Counts as a straight Damsel in Distress.

 - Flying Broomstick: Sarah the witch has one.

 - Good For Bad: In The Smurfs and the Magic Flute, Peewit tries and fails to swap out one of the magic flutes for a fake.